LanaNujoom/reading-notes-read-01/README.md

 For me :
-> I advice people to learn it beause it is fast and simple and it is a good start
+> I advice people to learn Markdown it beause it is fast and simple and it is a good start